How do I become a USDA organic certifying agent?

 - Description of current certification activities; and

-- Other information the applicant believes may assist in our review to determine compliance to USDA organic regulations.
+- Other information the applicant believes may assist in the review to determine compliance with USDA organic regulations.

 USDA, AMS Livestock Poultry and Seed Program, QAD

 Send a copy of the completed Application for Service, Form LPS-109, via email to the USDA’s Quality Assessment Division at QAD.AuditService@usda.gov or via fax to (720) 497-0571.
 Please contact the Quality Assessment Division for any payment or billing questions.